unit-io/unitdb/docs/utp.md

 ### Client
 A Client opens the network connection to the Server using TCP/IP, WebSocket, GRPC or other bi-direction network protocols.
 - Pubslihes Application Mesasges to a topic that other Clients subscribes to.
+- Sends a relay request to retrieve persisted Application Messages from Server.
 - Subscribes to a topic to receive Application Messages.
 - Unsubcribe to remove a topic subscription.
 - Closes the network connection to the Server.